 Parapet height – The height of the parapet might require additional scaffolding to ensure the strength and stability of the rig.
 You also might need over-under beams on a per-job basis.

 Extended outreach beyond 5’ – The standard outreach is 5 feet.
-If you need to get out further, you’ll need to have additional add-ons.
+If you need to get out further, you’ll need additional add-ons.

-Special rooftop rigging requirements and items – Due to the unique nature of building design, some jobs might require additional rooftop items and safety considerations to ensure the stability of the rig.
+Special rooftop rigging requirements and items – Due to the unique nature of building design, some jobs might require additional rooftop items and safety considerations to ensure the rig’s stability.

 Weight – If your job requires movement of additional weight above and beyond the standard load rating of the swing set, you’ll need other add-ons and perhaps a motor.